The difference between Bitcoin and Etherum

-Following Bitcoin in the second place of crypto market cap rankings is Ethereum, which has become quite popular recently, due to the rising popularity of DeFi (decentralized finance) industry.
+Following Bitcoin in the second place in crypto market cap rankings is Ethereum, which has become quite popular recently, due to the rising popularity of the DeFi (decentralized finance) industry.
 Many Bitcoin maximalists don’t like the rise of Ethereum and many Ethereum maximalists also like to criticize Bitcoin.
 But apart from the rivalry between the two communities, which one is actually better than the other?
 Well, let’s analyze them together.

 The History And Use Cases

 To understand the differences between Bitcoin and Ethereum, first of all, we need to know the history between the two.
 The biggest difference lies in their use cases.

 Bitcoin was created as a direct result of the global financial problems and the failure of fractional reserve banking in the global economy.
 Satoshi Nakamoto, the creator of Bitcoin, believed that Bitcoin was the perfect system for peer-to-peer electronic cash.
 The idea of Bitcoin is to transfer value anywhere in the world without a centralized entity.

 On the other hand, Ethereum was created as a direct result of Bitcoin’s limitations.
 Vitalik Buterin was a big enthusiast of Bitcoin but he quickly realized that Bitcoin had a big limitation in its mechanism.
 Vitalik Buterin believed that it would be better if a cryptocurrency can also be used as a decentralized supercomputer to build decentralized apps (DApps).
 That’s why he wrote the white paper on Ethereum – to create a decentralized supercomputer by using the technology of the blockchain.